TheNumbat/rpp/README.md

 ### Linux

-Assure clang-17 and cmake 3.17+ are installed.
+Assure clang-17 and cmake 3.17 (or newer) are installed.

 ```bash
 mkdir build